aadhi001/AutoText-text-to-image/README.md

 1. To create a RESTAPI endpoint that converts text to image.
 Use any Python framework to achieve this.

 2. The output should cohere to these points:
-   a.
-The generated image should look exactly what the text wants
+- The generated image should look exactly as described in the text prompt.
-   b.
-You can use any AI service available in the market to achieve this
+- Any AI service available in the market can be used to achieve this.
-   c.
-The image should not contain obscene objects of interest
+- The image should not contain any obscene objects of interest.
-   d.
-We should be able to generate marketing-specific content While generating the image, the API should take into consideration the look & feel of the image, i.e. friendly, professional, personal etc.
+- Marketing-specific content should be generated, taking into consideration the look & feel of the image (e.g., friendly, professional, personal).
-   e.
-We should not be able to reproduce the same image.
-It should be unique.
+- Each generated image is unique and cannot be reproduced.

-## Details
+## Project Description

 1. Created a REST endpoint using Flask.
 2. The application uses OpenAI API to generate images based on the user-given prompt